mikeagz/portfolio/README.md

 ## Work Experience

-**Data Scientist @ Bluetab (_Jan 2024 - Currently_)**
+**Data Scientist @ Bluetab Solutions México (_Jan 2024 - Currently_)**
-- I work as a data scientist for BBVA clients, participating in different projects for risk modeling and validating them with statistical tests.
-SQL, Spark, Scipy are some of the tools I use in my day-to-day work, on the other hand, I maintain an Agile approach with my team.
+- (BBVA) I have conducted statistical tests for the estimation of credit risk models, applied regularization methods to mitigate their deficiencies, and used tools for data analysis and processing.
+I have also generated documentation in compliance with regulations and developed dashboards to display the capital impact estimates derived from the implemented risk models.
+- (Bluetab) I am the technical lead of a team at Bluetab, where I am responsible for addressing their questions and overseeing their activities.

 **Classroom Lecturer @ FEMEX (_Dec 2022 - Jan 2023_)**
 - Demonstration of the Habitat AI simulator via python framework.
 A demonstration of reinforcement learning models (PPO) as well as classical models (SLAM) within the simulator was presented with Python.